What are scorpions?

 The Arizona bark scorpion is the only scorpion living in the United States that causes significant health concerns.
 While a sting from a bark scorpion can be fatal, that is rarely the case.
 However, being stung by a bark scorpion should never be taken lightly.
 Their stings are excruciating and cause symptoms that include numbness, muscle twitching, and difficulty breathing.
 Young children and the elderly are more likely to have a severe reaction to their venom than a healthy adult.

 Take care around scorpions, and if you discover their presence on your property, you should immediately call for professional help.
-If you need help getting rid of scorpions from your property, please give us a call at Pest Control Solutions, Inc. today!
+If you need help getting rid of scorpions from your property, please contact us at Pest Control Solutions, Inc. today!

 Why do I have a scorpion problem?